jsalonen/docker-examples/node-postgres/README.md

   - Syncs local changes and autoreloads server using nodemon
   - Persists node modules in a docker volume for fast reloads and to avoid interop issues with host
 - **Postgres database**
-  - Optimized for fast bootup
+  - Fast bootup settings for development convenience

 ## Running Locally for Development